 - If your baby consistently only takes one breast at a feeding, you can pump the other breast, but if you do this too often, you may end up with an oversupply of milk.
 Mom’s whose babies only take one side at a feeding generally have lots of milk to begin with.

 - Pumping for a few minutes after nursing is the equivalent of the baby nursing for a few more minutes on each side, and will not significantly increase your supply, although repeated stimulation will increase it a little.
-In order to increase your supply significantly, as in the case of the baby who isn’t gaining weight, you need to pump after feedings about 8 times a day or more (see article Increasing Your Milk Supply).
+In order to increase your supply significantly, as in the case of the baby who isn’t gaining weight, you need to pump after feedings about 8 times a day or more.
 The type of pump you use is important here – small electric pumps or manual pumps are not good at getting out the last little bit of milk left between feedings, but may be fine for very occasional use when your breasts are full.
 You really need the stimulation of a good electric pump that allows you to double pump.
 There are hospital grade pumps you can rent, or professional grade pumps you can buy.
-See article Pumping and Storing Breastmilk for more info about which pump might be best for you.

 - The amount you will get when you pump after feedings will vary significantly, depending on variables such as your individual milk supply; (some mothers have enough milk for triplets, others barely enough for one baby, with most mothers falling somewhere in between those extremes); how long it has been since the baby nursed; whether he took one breast or two at the last feeding; and the time of day (you tend to get more milk in the morning, with your supply decreasing to its lowest levels late in the day).
 Some mothers pump for just a few minutes after a morning feeding, and get several ounces.
 If you are one of those mothers, you may only need to pump once each day and you will have your daily bottle, which you can either offer it to your baby to get him used to bottles, or save for when you go back to work.
 Other mothers may get 1/4 to1/2 ounces when they pump after the baby nurses, and they may have to pump several times a day to get a bottle.
 If you are using a good electric pump, even if you have to pump 5 times a day to get a bottle, you have still only spent less than an hour pumping, and you have your bottle for the day.
 You won’t know how much you’ll get until you try.
 When you are pumping in multiple sessions, be sure to cool the milk you just pumped before adding it to the milk you pumped previously.
 See article Pumping and Storing Breastmilk for details.